Sky Ferreira: 2013–2018: Night Time, My Time, touring, and acting roles

-In 2018, she stated: "I would just like to clarify for some: My silence should not be confused for negligence, I deeply care and put everything I have into my music.
-Including all of my earnings.
-I won't put out something that I don't stand by or the bare minimum.”
+2019–present: Return to music

 On March 21, 2019, Ferreira announced the single "Downhill Lullaby", which was released on March 27.
 In July, she debuted a song "Descending" during Pitchfork Music Festival.
 She collaborated with Charli XCX on her promotional single "Cross You Out" released in August.
 On December 19, 2021, Ferreira stated that Masochism would be "actually coming out" in 2022.

-In March 2022 she released a 18 second-long teaser of Masochism's second single, titled "Don't Forget", which was then released on May 25.
+In March 2022 she released an 18-second-long teaser of Masochism's second single, titled "Don't Forget", which was then released on May 25.

+On December 2, 2024, Ferreira announced the release of "Leash", a song written and co-produced by her for the soundtrack of Halina Reijn's sophomore feature film, Babygirl.
+Additionally, the singer expressed her intentions to tour live and act more throughout 2025.
+On December 5, "Leash" was released, and Ferreira stated that Masochism will be released in 2025.

+Free Sky Ferreira Movement

+In 2021, when Masochism failed to materialize, the singer hinted at being sabotaged by her label, claiming Capitol Records had been withholding the release of the album and music videos.
+In response, fans of Ferreira launched the Free Sky Ferreira campaign, emulating the Free Fiona campaign launched by fans of Fiona Apple demanding Epic Records allow Apple to release her third album Extraordinary Machine.
+The movement originally existed primarily online, with fans using the hashtag "#FreeSkyFerreira" to raise awareness of Ferreira's purported issues with Capitol.